 About This Interview

-In her Archive of American Television interview, actress Shirley Jones spoke about her early career, her discovery by Rodgers and Hammerstein, and her television debut on Playhouse 90, which lead to Burt Lancaster casting her in her Academy Award-winning role in Elmer Gantry.
-She talked about working on the feature film The Music Man and other features.
-She talked in-depth about her first series role as Shirley Partridge on The Partridge Family and discussed working with her stepson and co-star, David Cassidy.
-She then discussed the many made-for-television movies she has made including: The Children of An Lac, There Were Times Dear and Hidden Places.
-She also commented on her work on The Drew Carey Show, where she played Drew's love-interest for three episodes.
-The interview was conducted by Karen Herman on December 7, 2005.
+In her two-and-a-half-hour Archive interview, actress Shirley Jones speaks about her early career, her discovery by Rodgers and Hammerstein, and her television debut on Playhouse 90, which lead to Burt Lancaster casting her in her Academy Award-winning role in Elmer Gantry.
+She talks about working on the feature film The Music Man and other features.
+She discusses in-depth, her first series role as Shirley Partridge on The Partridge Family and describes working with her stepson and co-star, David Cassidy.
+She then recounts the many made-for-television movies she has made including: The Children of An Lac, There Were Times Dear and Hidden Places.
+She also comments on her work on The Drew Carey Show, where she played Drew's love-interest for three episodes.
+Karen Herman conducted the interview in Encino, CA on December 7, 2005.